kiqueangulo/nVector/README.md

-# nVector
+# nVectory
-nVector is a program to manage inventory in any business level.
+nVectory is a program to manage inventory in any business level.